X01XX/Unorthodox-Expert-System/README.md

 A number of important processes can be run in parallel, without being slowed down by needing to change shared memory.

+There is extensive use of Boolean Algebra.

 Based on an improved interpretation of the Karnaugh Map.
 Karnaugh Maps have a bug, and there is a fix, see the top of the file theory.html

-There is extensive use of Boolean Algebra, which is supported by almost any programming language.

 Run under Rust, a command help screen will display.